Thermal activation drives a finite-size crossover from scale-free to runaway avalanches in amorphous solids: Avalanche statistics at controlled temperatures

-While coalescence could provide a plausible contribution to the observed trends, it cannot be unambiguously distinguished from other finite-size and thermal effects within the present analysis.
-In fact, another angle of explanation of a stronger effect of temperature for larger systems is that: as the system size grows, the probability of sustaining avalanches by triggering new plastic events in the system, also increases.
-This effect has also been reported by Ikeda's group in~\cite{TakahaPRE2025} (a study based on molecular dynamics simulations).
+\resub{While the `merging' or co-occurrence of otherwise uncorrelated plastic activity in a single avalanche} could provide a plausible \resub{explanation} to the observed trends, it cannot be unambiguously \resub{disentangled} from finite-size effects.
+In fact, another angle of explanation of a stronger effect of temperature for larger systems is that: as the system size grows, the probability of sustaining avalanches by triggering new plastic events in the system, also increases. \resub{Since the co-occurrence happens more easily for larger and larger system sizes, it can be considered also to be a finite-size effect, yet not in the limiting sense (as if the effect should disappear in the thermodynamic limit) but in the facilitation sense instead. } This effect has also been reported by Ikeda's group in~\cite{TakahaPRE2025} (a study based on molecular dynamics simulations).
 In particular, they observe that ``in larger systems, the rearrangements occur more frequently'', and therefore they need to ``use smaller time intervals to isolate individual rearrangement events'', which of course requires ``huge numerical costs''.

-So, as we study larger and larger systems we observe stronger and stronger thermal effects on the avalanche statistics.
-In all cases, the relevant control parameter seems to be the density of nucleation events relative to the system size.
+\resub{Notice in particular that, if we step at $T_c(L)$ (temperature that decreases with increasing system size after $L=128$), we still see a wider and wider distribution of avalanche sizes $P(S)$ as $L$ is increased, with an effective $\tau$ exponent decreasing from $\sim 1.5$ to $\sim 1.1$ (see Supp.
+Mat.~\cite{SM}).
+In this case, we are lowering the temperature and consequently the mean plastic activity as we increase the system size (following the premise of the $T_c$ definition), yet the growing system size manages to favor avalanche coalescence and the same trend of variation of exponents in $P(S)$ as in the case of a fixed temperature (Fig.~\ref{fig:thermal_avalanches}). }

+\resub{Finally, let us clarify that the mechanism of avalanche merging or co-occurence does not imply an increased plastic activity.} The mean instantaneous plastic activity (density of simultaneous active sites) remains rather small even at large temperatures.
+Furthermore, it decreases with system size and seems to stabilize at large $L$ (see Table 1 in the Supp.
+Mat.~\cite{SM}). \resub{Concurrently, this happens to be} important in order to weight the relevance of EPM results, since plastic event screening can be relevant at high activity densities and elastic response becomes anomalous~\cite{LemaitrePRE2021, KumarEPL2024, Tarjus_arXiv2026}.